churde/api-coding-task/documentation/SETUP.md

 http://localhost:8080
 ```

+## Testing the API

 For API documentation and testing, visit:
 ```
 http://localhost:8080/swagger.php
 ```

-Use the generated JWT tokens to authenticate in Swagger UI:
-1. Copy a token for the desired role (admin, editor, or viewer)
-2. Click on the 'Authorize' button in Swagger UI
-3. In the 'Value' field, enter: Bearer <your_token>
+For more information on how to test the API using Swagger UI, including details on available endpoints, pagination, search functionality, and rate limiting, please refer to the [Testing Guide](TESTING.md).

 ## Detailed Setup Steps